rifung/gcp-service-broker/README.md

 Now we need to expose the service

 ```
-kubectl expose deployment/gcp-sb --type=LoadBalancer --target-port=8080 --port=80 --name=gcp-sb-lb
+kubectl expose deployment/gcp-sb --type=LoadBalancer --target-port=8080 --name=gcp-sb-lb
 ```

 Again, change the port to the one you chose to expose if it's something other than 8080.
-The port is required to be 80 here because the service catalog does not allow you to specify a port for the service broker (or as far as I can tell at least).

 You should be able to see the service running